Windivs-Devs/windivs/base/applications/calc/readme.txt

 =============
 CALC.CHM must be copied under %systemroot%\Help directory.
 For Microsoft Windows's users, it can be \Windows\Help or \WinNT\Help.
-For ReactOS's users, it must be \ReactOS\Help (at the moment the Help directory doesn't exists, so it must be created manually).
+For Windivs users, it must be \Windivs\Help (at the moment the Help directory doesn't exists, so it must be created manually).

-NOTES TO REACTOS'S USERS
+NOTES TO Windivs USERS
 =========================
 At the time of the write of this text, the newest version of ReactOS is 0.3.4.
 While ReactOS Calc works fine with Microsoft's operating systems, there are some known issues with ReactOS: